IDMNYU/IDM_Faculty_FAQ/class_funds.md

 *Previously*, the TCS Department provided up to $300 per class for field trips, class activities, food, guest lecturers, guest critics, etc. Thsi was not to be used for books, equipment, paying for a sub, etc. Starting late 2019, this was entriely offloaded to IDM.

-With our budget for 2019/2020 comepletely unknown at this time, we cannot assume these funds will be avaiable.
-Once the semester begins, we will be able to suss out what sort of support we can provide.
-If you would like to be considered for this if available, pleae fill out this form as soon as possible : https://forms.gle/EiJJmNvUAx5iY9YD9
+Due to the pandemic, our budget for the 20/21 academic year was gutted and there are univeristy wide resitrcitions placed on what we are allowed to spend money on.
+While we are able to offer some funds, we cannot offer the same level of support we did in years past and _funding is limited only to guest speakers/critics_.
+If you would like to apply for available funds, please [fill out this form](https://forms.gle/JeRHf4t98wxq5hLe9) as soon as possible and notify Scott once you have done so.

-**To request reimbursement following approval**, please provide any receipts with a description of what the funds were used for to Paulette Bancroft, pbancrof@nyu.edu and cc: shf220@nyu.edu.

 **If you have an approved guest lecturer**, after the lecture has taken place please email Scott, Paulette, and the guest lecturer with the following :
 * the name of the guest,
 * the guest's contact information,
 * the date of the class,
 * the course number and name

-Paulette, will subsequently send a W9 to the guest so that they can receive the stipend.
+Paulette will subsequently send a W9 to the guest so that they can receive the honoraria.
 If they are already employed by NYU, a W9 is not necessary.